Lebonesco/330Project/README.md

-This a Peer to Peer file sharing Application built off of the BitTorrent Protocal.
+This a Peer to Peer file sharing application built off of the BitTorrent Protocol.